Professor Robert E Warner

 Overview

-I am married to Claire and we have two sons in their twenties.
-Five years ago we took on the project of renovating a house built in the 1780s, and completed it two years later.
-I enjoy walks in the country, gardening and photography.
+I am married to Claire and we have two sons, one a diplomat and the other a professional musician.
+Ten years ago we took on the project of renovating a house built in the 1780s; we are now renovating a house from the 1850s.
+I enjoy walks in the country, gardening and classical music.
 My favourite city is Florence.

 Teaching